 - Determine usable portions of the state highway network.
 Coordinate and control emergency highway traffic regulations in conjunction with the Washington State Patrol (WSP). - Comply with Hazardous Materials and Hazardous Waste requirements related to emergency response.
-This includes (but is not limited to) 29 CFR 1910.120 Hazardous Waste Operations and Emergency Response, and RCW 70.136 Hazardous Materials Incidents.

-- Comply with environmental regulatory requirements related to emergency response.
-Each region is required to develop notification procedures for contacting regulatory agencies prior to or during an emergency response. - Meet the conditions of the Washington Department of Fish and Wildlife (HPA) permit if applicable and possible.
+This includes (but is not limited to) 29 CFR 1910.120 Hazardous Waste Operations and Emergency Response. - Comply with environmental regulatory requirements related to emergency response.
+Each WSDOT region is required to develop notification procedures for contacting and informing regulatory agencies before and during an emergency response. - Meet the conditions of the Washington Department of Fish and Wildlife (HPA) permit if applicable and possible.

-Regional Emergency Response Plans
+Regional Emergency Response Procedures

-Each region shall develop and maintain an emergency response plan that will establish day-to-day operational procedures to cope with routine spills, accidents, etc. Regions will also develop procedures to address their response capabilities for those events that are beyond the normal day-to-day operational mode.
+Each region shall develop and maintain written day-to-day operational procedures to address routine spills, incidents, etc. Regions will also develop written procedures to address their response capabilities for incidents beyond the normal day-to-day operational capability.
 Each of these procedures shall clearly define employee roles and responsibilities.

-WSDOT Emergeny Operations Plan
+WSDOT Emergency Operations Plan